blockmason/ecommerce-workshop/Tutorial_1/tutorial_1.md

 2. Confirm you have received the testnet GO tokens by searching your Link account wallet address with the GoChain testnet block explorer: https://testnet-explorer.gochain.io/ .

-Now you are all setup with Link and some test tokens!
+Now you are all setup with Link and some test tokens and ready to proceed with the next tutorial!